 Dealing With Poor Employee Performance

-Supervisors need to understand that not every employee is an ideal fit, or perhaps they were initially a good fit, but hasn’t evolved with the company and is now flailing.
-A strong supervisor won’t easily give up.
-She will encourage the employee and offer to mentor.
+Supervisors need to understand that not every employee is an ideal fit.
+Further, sometimes employees who were once a good fit fail to evolve with the company.
+A strong supervisor won’t give up easily.
+They will encourage the employee and offer to mentor them.

 Additional Questions About Supervising Employees

 - How long have you worked as a manager?